-Kiyo Beauty are another website which are in the Uk ( funny enough just down the road to me ) they ship in the Uk.
-Many of the harder to find products can also be found on Look Fantastic.
+Kiyo Beauty is another website which are in the Uk ( funny enough just down the road from me ) they ship in the Uk.
+Many of the harder-to-find products can also be found on Look Fantastic.

 An easy way to check your curl product ingredients!